lblod/delta-producer-json-diff-file-publisher/README.md

 The following enviroment variables can be optionally configured:
 * `LOG_INCOMING_DELTA (default: "false")`: log the delta message as received from the delta-notifier to the console
 * `LOG_OUTGOING_DELTA (default: "false")`: log the resulting delta message that will be written to the diff file to the console
-* `LOG_DELTA_REWRITE (default: "false")`: verbose log output during the rewrite of the incoming delta to the resulting delta.
-Only useful for debugging purposes.
 * `RELATIVE_FILE_PATH (default: "deltas")`: relative path of the delta files compared to the root folder of the file service that will host the files.
-* `PUBLISHER_URI (default: "http://data.lblod.info/services/delta-production-json-diff-file-manager")`: URI underneath which delta files will be saved.
+* `PUBLISHER_URI (default: "http://data.lblod.info/services/delta-producer-json-diff-file-publisher")`: URI underneath which delta files will be saved.
 * `CACHE_GRAPH (required)`: The cache graph the incoming deltas should come from.
+* ``ERROR_GRAPH (default: "http://mu.semte.ch/graphs/system/errors" )`: graph where to write errors to.
 ### API
 #### POST /delta
 Endpoint that receives delta's from the [delta-notifier](https://github.com/mu-semtech/delta-notifier).
 The delta's are rewritten based on the configured export for mandatees.
 The resulting delta's are written to files that can be retrieved via the `GET /files` endpoint.